 Citizenship status

-To be eligible for temporary employment you must be in Australia on a visa with work rights or be an Australian citizen or permanent resident.
-To be eligible for permanent employment within the ACT Public Service you must be an Australian citizen or a permanent resident.
+To be eligible for employment you must hold a current Australian visa with work rights or be an Australian citizen or permanent resident.

 A New Zealand citizen who resides in Australia and holds a Special Category temporary residence visa (SCV) under the Commonwealth Migration Act 1958 is treated as a permanent resident of Australia for the purpose of assessing that person's eligibility to be employed by the ACTPS but does not affect a person's residency status in relation to any other federal, state or territory law.